-Behind the scenes the AdWords system provides lots of data and ways to manipulate it.
+Behind the scenes the Google Ads system provides lots of data and ways to manipulate it.
 You can even link it with your analytics and automate activities via scripts.

 Some campaign types can be quite complex.
-Dynamic Remarketing pulls in many AdWords features into one campaign (Shopping merchant feed, remarketing lists, extended tracking code, dynamic ads), making it quite hard to set up correctly.
+Dynamic Remarketing pulls in many Google Ads features into one campaign (Shopping merchant feed, remarketing lists, extended tracking code, dynamic ads), making it quite hard to set up correctly.

 There is also advertising on Facebook or Twitter.
 Both provide unique opportunities to make the right people aware of what you can offer them.